ElisandreL/workshop-js-part1/README.md

 **DON'T TOUCH THEM**

-they are here to go=ive instructions and comments, to help you to understand what's going on.
+they are here to give instructions and comments, to help you to understand what's going on.
 If they are note `//`, your code will break and you don't want that.

 To make the script working, just remove the `/*` at the begining of the example and the `*/` at the end *or write your own lines of code between to examples*.